 Can you help solve a Houston Art Mystery?

 The paintings below come with an interesting story.
 They were said to have been painted by a traveling artist in exchange for food and or board.
 Two of the paintings are signed "ASH" and dated 1934.
 The third painting is not signed nor dated but appears to have been painted by the same artist.
 ASH could be the artist’s last name or initials.
-The paintings are roughly 3.5 ft by 8 ft and were displayed in a Houston place of business.
-If you have any additional information about these paintings or can remember where they were displayed please contact me at email@example.com.
+The paintings are roughly 3.5 ft by 8 ft and were displayed in the A & M cafe in Houston.
+If you have any additional information about these paintings please contact me at email@example.com.